KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/3-array-loop/README.md

 1. Place your cursor between the opening and closing square brackets and press `Enter`.
 Type `"JavaScript Types"`.

    > [!TIP]
-   > Don't forget the double quotes to make the value a string.
+   > Don't forget the quotes to make the value a string.

    > [!INFO]
    > You added an element to the array.
 Your array now has a length of 1.